Ahaif/Exchange_Market/README.md

 run ganache and import the first account in Ganache to your metamask
 truffle migrate --reset
 truffle exec sricpts/seed_exchange.js
+(seed exchange markets with some orders in order to make things simple in first test before we create 'createOrder Action')

 npm start
 once browser loaded connect metamask account